Tapping through the Holiday

 How to Reach Out

-Chicago Tap Dance Theatre outreach does not stop at their newly-built 48in48 Website.
+Chicago Tap Theatre outreach does not stop at their newly-built 48in48 Website.
 Their online presence extends to virtual events throughout the year.
-Like many Nonprofit organizations, following Chicago Tap Dance Theatre’s Instagram pages is essential for keeping updated on all the company has to offer.
-Whether it’s upcoming events, merchandise, or classes, Chicago Tap Dance Theatre’s Twitter and Facebook also continue to be valuable resources to spread awareness of American tap.
+Like many Nonprofit organizations, following Chicago Tap Theatre’s Instagram pages is essential for keeping updated on all the company has to offer.
+Whether it’s upcoming events, merchandise, or classes, Chicago Tap Theatre’s Twitter and Facebook also continue to be valuable resources to spread awareness of American tap.

 Looking Ahead to 2021 + How to Help Out

-Despite the setbacks of in-person events in 2020, Chicago Tap Dance Theatre is ecstatic to hit the ground running in 2021.
+Despite the setbacks of in-person events in 2020, Chicago Tap Theatre is ecstatic to hit the ground running in 2021.
 With online classes and events in full swing, anyone interested can experience American tap lessons from around the globe.
-In July, Chicago Tap Dance Theatre will be hosting their biggest event of the year.
+In July, Chicago Tap Theatre will be hosting their biggest event of the year.

 If you know another Nonprofit who might be interested in a new, free website build, please check out 48in48!